Hi, I’m Laurie.

-My friends describe me as brave, and my Dad calls me stubborn.
-(I prefer tenacious.)
+My friends have described me as brave, and my dad calls me stubborn.
+I prefer tenacious.
+These characteristics served me well as a “Big T” trauma survivor.

-These characteristics have served me well as a Big T trauma survivor.
-Even with courage, it took me 14 years to finally write the book about my experiences as a survivor of childhood molestation, rape and domestic violence.
-It took me years to work through layer upon layer of anger and grief so that I could fully step into who I am.
+But even then, it still took me 14 years to finally write the book about my experiences as a survivor of childhood molestation, rape, and domestic violence.
+It took a long time to work through layer upon layer of anger and grief so that I could fully step into who I am.
 Embracing myself has been a lifelong journey.

-Ultimately my favorite part of all these jobs has been the writing
+Ultimately though, my favorite part of all these jobs has been the writing.

 That’s probably because I’ve always wanted to be a writer.
 I grew up in West Texas, and In the third grade, I started writing a scary book based on a bad dream I had.
 It was all about criminals poisoning people by injecting toxic substances into over-the-counter medications.
 Creative, I guess. (!?!)